 - Although the area's tourism industry is making strides in smoothing out the hotel occupancy levels between the height of summer and quiet of November and April, seasonality continues to be a challenge.
 The seasonality creates work force issues both due to a shortage of qualified workers in the summer and ability to maintain adequate staffing levels during the fluctuating shoulder and winter months. - Climate change is affecting our weather, stream flows, water temperature and forests.
 Weather conditions that are deviating from historical patterns are posing a challenge for tourism in northwest Montana.
 Our area relies heavily on predictable water and air temperatures and appropriate levels of precipitation for winter activities, events, and to avoid summer wildfires. - The Flathead Valley will see an increase of 325 new guest rooms during the summer of 2016.
-In addition, there is a potential for 111 new rooms in 2017 for the proposed Marriott hotel in Whitefish.
 That is a significant amount of new inventory to absorb outside of the summer busy season. - Alberta has been the number one residency for visitations into northwest Montana over the past several years, and as a key component of our drive market visitations during months outside the busy summer season.
 With the current state of the Canadian economy and fluctuation of the dollar, Flathead County has seen a significant decrease in visitations from Alberta.
 The Alberta economy is predicted to see a modest recovery of 0.09% during 2016. - Costs and availability of air travel continue to be a barrier for Kalispell to effectively increase visitations from some geographic and psychographic markets.
 There is a local effort in place to capture more direct flights (Glacier AERO).
 New markets actualized to date include seasonal flights to Chicago, Portland, and Los Angeles.
 The lack of public transportation throughout the Flathead Valley as well as from Kalispell to Glacier Park impacts certain visitors including the international traveler.